KDE/kde-builder/doc/configuration/conf-options-table.md

 Type: String, Default value: master

-Checkout the specified branch instead of the default branch.
+Checkout the specified remote branch instead of the default branch.

 ```{note}
 For most KDE projects you probably wish to use the [branch-group](#conf-branch-group) option instead and use this